neuroinformatics-unit/photon-mosaic/README.md

-# photon-mosaic
+# `photon-mosaic`

-**photon-mosaic** is a package in development for the automated analysis of multi-photon calcium imaging datasets.
-It is meant to run a parallel analysis of multiple datasets with suite2p with standardized configuration files in the cluster.
+`photon-mosaic` is a Snakemake-based pipeline for the automated and reproducible analysis of multiphoton calcium imaging datasets.
+It currently integrates [Suite2p](https://suite2p.readthedocs.io/en/latest/) for image registration and signal extraction, with plans to support additional analysis modules in the future.

+`photon-mosaic` can leverage SLURM job scheduling, allows standardized and reproducible workflows configurable via a simple YAML config file and produces standardized output folder structures following the [NeuroBlueprint](https://neuroblueprint.neuroinformatics.dev/latest/index.html) specification.

+This tool is especially suited for labs that store their data on servers directly connected to an HPC cluster and want to batch-process multiple imaging sessions in parallel.

+The current structure sets the stage for future modular integration of preprocessing, neuropil decontamination and deconvolution of choice, and more.

+---

 ## Installation

-To install **photon-mosaic**, clone the repository, create a virtual environment (e.g., using Conda), and install the package:
+Photon-mosaic requires **Python 3.11+** or **3.12** and installs a custom fork of Suite2p for compatibility.

 ```bash
 git clone https://github.com/neuroinformatics-unit/photon-mosaic.git